marina601/easy-cocktail-recipes/TESTING.md

 ### Business Goals:

 1. As a business owner, I want to build an interactive website for viewers to explore popular recipes.
-- The website has been designed with user experience in mind.
+- The website has been designed with user experience in mind and mobile first approach.
 - The website has a responsive design on all devices.
 - The website has clear call-to-action buttons at the bottom of each page to lead the user through the journey.
+- The recipe page has been designed to give an easy access to recipe information and let the user choose by category which recipe they would like to view.
 - The website has easy to access navigation bar, which is displayed with the site logo and collapses navigation links on mobile devices, and expands the view on the medium and large screen views.